 When a vehicle suddenly loses power while in motion, the consequences can be devastating for vehicle occupants.
 When a vehicle rolls away from the parking position, it could be dangerous not just to the vehicle’s occupants, but others on the roadway including pedestrians and bicyclists.

 Anyone who has suffered an injury in a car accident because of a suspected auto defect or mechanical malfunction would be well advised to preserve the vehicle for a thorough inspection by an expert.
 If it is determined that a defective auto part was a contributing factor in the collision, then, the at-fault auto manufacturer can be held liable for the injuries suffered by the victim.
-Those who have been injured as a result of defective autos would be well advised to contact an experienced auto defect lawyer who has successfully handled auto products liability cases against large automakers.
+Those injured due to defective autos would be well advised to contact an experienced auto defect lawyer who has successfully handled auto products liability cases against large automakers.